glaunay/omegaLoMo/README.md

 Examples files contains an index file, a few blast files and a serialized topology.

-A Jupyter notebook is also join to help you at each step.
+A Jupyter notebook is also join in the git to help you at each step.